 With rest, the right therapies, and the care of a spine specialist, you can heal from cervical radiculopathy, regain normal range of motion, and live a pain-free life.

 To learn more about treatment for cervical radiculopathy, contact The Spine Institute of Southeast Texas today.
-Call the office or book an appointment online to get started on a customized treatment plan.
+Call the office nearest you or book an appointment online to get started on a customized treatment plan.